 - Intention to go for settlement with the offender to get the money.

 The offender committing cheque dishonour shall be punished with imprisonment for a term which may extend to one year, or with a fine which may extend to thrice the amount of the cheque, or with both.

 Legal Advice for Cheque Dishonour by CLP:

 Whether you need assistance determining your dispute for cheque dishonour or you need representation to ensure your legal rights are protected while you participate in settlement for cheque dishonour, the Barristers, Advocates, and lawyers at CLP are highly experienced at dealing with cheque dishonour disputes.
-In addition to handling various issues related the said matter amongst domestic clients on a regular basis; it also has experience at consulting and assisting numerous international clients.
+In addition to handling various issues related to the said matter amongst domestic clients on a regular basis; it also has experience in consulting and assisting numerous international clients.
 For queries or legal assistance, please reach us at:

 Phone: +8801700920980 | +8801947470606